jacquard-autograder/jacquard/README.md

-# Autograder
+# Jacquard

-This is a pre-release Java autograder that I am planning to release late summer 2023.
+This is a Java autograder with a planned release of late summer 2023.
 While most of it is platform-independent, it will include Gradescope integration.
 I would be happy to get collaborators familiar with other systems this could hook into.